RebekahKlemm/hubot-blameSomeone/README.md

 # hubot-blamesomeone

-A hubot script that does the things
+A hubot script that blames a random user in your slack group whenever someone uses the words "sorry", "blame", or "fault"

-See [`src/blamesomeone.coffee`](src/blamesomeone.coffee) for full documentation.

 ## Installation